What Happens After Filing I-751, Petition to Remove Conditions on green card

 Tip: Moving?
 You must notify USCIS within 10 days of your relocation by filing Form AR-11, Alien’s Change of Address.
 You also must call USCIS at 1-800-375-5283 to change the address with your pending I-751 petition.
 If you did not receive your green card in the mail, you can make a Case Inquiry.

-After filing Form I-751, Petition to Remove Conditions on Residence, the entire process can take anywhere from 4-12 months.
+After filing the I-751 petition to remove conditions on your green card, the entire process can take anywhere from 4-12 months.
 This is an approximation.
 It may be shorter for some and longer for others.
 In some cases, USCIS will make a request for additional information or schedule an interview.
 Don’t forget — you can check your case status online with your receipt number.
 The USCIS website also lists normal processing times.
 If you believe that your case is outside the normal processing times, you can make a Case Inquiry.